 - Monitor rankings, conversions, and refresh opportunities

 Choose this when SEO work is frequent, cross-functional, and commercially meaningful enough to justify custom design.
-The main risk is implementation discipline: the workflow must include logging, review states, fallback paths, and measurable success criteria.
+The main risk is implementation discipline: the workflow must include logging, review states, fallback paths, measurable success criteria, and a clear owner who can stop publication when quality slips.

 Most businesses will use a mix.
 The decision is not “which AI SEO tool is best?”
 It is “which workflow should be automated, which system should own it, and where should humans stay in the loop?”